Silicate perovskite: Stability range

-Bridgmanite is a high-pressure polymorph of enstatite, but in the Earth predominantly forms, along with ferropericlase, from the decomposition of ringwoodite (a high-pressure form of olivine) at approximately 660 km depth, or a pressure of ~24 GPa.
+Bridgmanite is a high-pressure polymorph of enstatite, but in the Earth predominantly forms, along with ferropericlase, from the decomposition of ringwoodite (a high-pressure form of olivine) at approximately 660 km depth, or a pressure of about 24 GPa.
 The depth of this transition depends on the mantle temperature; it occurs slightly deeper in colder regions of the mantle and shallower in warmer regions.
 The transition from ringwoodite to bridgmanite and ferropericlase marks the bottom of the mantle transition zone and the top of the lower mantle.
 Bridgmanite becomes unstable at a depth of approximately 2700 km, transforming isochemically to post-perovskite.

 Calcium silicate perovskite is stable at slightly shallower depths than bridgmanite, becoming stable at approximately 500 km, and remains stable throughout the lower mantle.

 Abundance

 Bridgmanite is the most abundant mineral in the mantle.
 The proportions of bridgmanite and calcium perovskite depends on the overall lithology and bulk composition.
-In pyrolitic and harzburgitic lithogies, bridgmanite constitutes around 80% of the mineral assemblage, and calcium perovskite < 10%.
-In an eclogitic lithology, bridgmanite and calcium perovskite comprise ~30% each.
+In pyrolitic and harzburgitic lithologies, bridgmanite constitutes around 80% of the mineral assemblage, and calcium perovskite less than 10%.
+In an eclogitic lithology, bridgmanite and calcium perovskite comprise about 30% each.
+Magnesium silicate perovskite is probably the most abundant mineral phase in the Earth.